 With forums so core to the experience of our online courses, they can often become very busy, if not overwhelming.
 Please read the sections How can I easily see the most recent posts and Adjusting the Forum Settings to suit you below which should help you manage your interactions with your tutor and other students.

-At the moment Moodle allows the use of Emojis such as but you need to use the individual characters in the message box and Moodle will automatically convert them to the Emoji when the message is posted.
+At the moment Moodle allows the use of emoticons such as .
+You can either use the individual characters in the message box and Moodle will automatically convert them to the emoticon when the message is posted, or you can insert an emoticon from the text editor menu.
 So would be typed :-).
-If you try to add an Emoji any other way Moodle will automatically remove it when the message is posted.
+If you try to add an emoticon or emoji in any other way Moodle will automatically remove it when the message is posted.

 The News forum